dimpase/M2/Git-for-Workshop-participants.md

 Note: on macOS computers, `git` is installed as a part of Xcode with the command `xcode-select --install`.

+Tip: there are various git cheat sheets on the internet which you might find handy, for instance [this one](https://about.gitlab.com/images/press/git-cheat-sheet.pdf).

 ## Setting up GitHub credentials

 Check to see if you have SSH access to GitHub by running the following inside a terminal: